piclas-framework/piclas/doc/userguide/080_cluster_guide.md

 ### Cloning with the SSH protocol

+#### Method 1 (Proxy Jump)
+To clone a repository from, e.g., gitlab.com on a HLRS system, the ssh proxy jump must first be set up.
+Simply connect to the system via ssh and add the following lines to the ssh configuration file under `~/.ssh/config` on the cluster.

+    Host gitlab.com
+       HostName   gitlab.com
+       ProxyJump  RemoteHost

+where the *RemoteHost* has internet access and can be accessed via ssh from the HLRS system.
+Then simply clone the repository via

+    git clone git@gitlab.com:mygroup/myproject.git

+and all the ssh traffic via `gitlab.com` is automatically re-routed over the *RemoteHost*.

+#### Method 2 (Remote Forwarding)

 You can use the SSH protocol to clone the repository.
 You have to connect to the cluster with the `RemoteForward` option

     ssh -R 7777:github.com:22 username@hazelhen.hww.de